 A2.1.2.1 All texts shall be published in electronic form as soon as possible after approval and may also be made available in paper form subject to the publication policy of ITU.

-A2.1.2.2 Approved new or revised Recommendations and Questions will be published in the official languages of the Union as soon as practicable.
-Reports, Handbooks and Opinions will be published, as soon as practicable, in English only or in the six official languages of the Union depending on the decision of the relevant group.
+A2.1.2.2 Approved new or revised ITU-R Resolutions, Recommendations, Opinions, Decisions and Questions will be published in all the official languages of the Union as soon as practicable.
+Other texts will be published, as soon as practicable, in English only or in all the official languages of the Union depending on the decision of the relevant group.

 A2.2 Preparatory documentation and contributions